alfuwu/Hyleus-Vault/Introduction.md

-An introduction to the many facets of the Hyleus megaplane cluster.
+An introduction to the many facets of the Hyleus supercluster.

+Approximate global population: 11,501,447,096

 ## Species Overview
 - humans, regular people